when should you replace your grow light bulbs

 This is because even the best grow light bulbs tend to lose their efficiency gradually, leading to less usable light energy.

-Some grow light bulbs might last longer than others.
+Some UV grow light bulbs might last longer than others.
 For example, LED grow lights have an estimated lifespan of 50,000-100,000 hours while HPS bulbs have an estimated lifespan of 24,000 hours.
 Because of the difference in technologies, it's hard to compare two lighting systems.

 grow light lifespan